 Each year, close to your birthday, you will receive a statement showing the total contributions that have been used to buy units and the number of units in your BRASS Account.

-Your BRASS funds will also be included on your Annual Pension Estimate from the Scheme and are shown in the secure area at railwayspension.co.uk.
+Your BRASS funds will also be included on your Annual Pension Estimate from the Scheme and are shown in the secure area at https://member.railwayspensions.co.uk/.